-- Connect a microphone to any analog channel on the LabQuest or LabQuest 2 unit or choose Sensor Setup from the Sensor menu and check Internal Microphone and choose OK.
+- Connect a microphone to any analog channel on the LabQuest or choose Sensor Setup from the Sensor menu and check Internal Microphone and choose OK.

 - Prepare your sound source, such as a tuning fork, musical instrument, or telephone keypad.
-Hold the source a few centimeters from the end of the microphone (the LabQuest internal microphone is located at the top right corner of the unit face).
+Hold the source a few centimeters from the end of the microphone (the location of the LabQuest’s internal microphone varies by device).

-- From the Graph tab, choose Analyze > Advanced > FFT > Sound Pressure.
+- After data collection completes, tap Analyze > Advanced > FFT > Sound Pressure.